lacuna-exe/docs/docs/selfhosting.md

 # Self-hosting

 We do not recommend self-hosting the bot, but it's always an option.
-To selfhost the bot yourself, you need to have:
+To self-host the bot yourself, you need to have:

 * Node - confirmed working on v12.16.1
 * npm - comes with Node, the version shouldn't really matter
 * A Discord bot token, and having the bot in your server